Jerusalem maps – King David to Herod

 Jerusalem and the country around it.
 Click on map to enlarge.

-Notice Bethlehem: a small village, but only a few miles away from the capital (click to enlarge the map).
-Though it is a long way from Nazareth in Galilee, the pregnant but husbandless Mary may have been sent there, or to a nearby village, to visit her cousin Elizabeth, whose husband was a priest of the Temple.
+- Bethlehem: a small village, but only a few miles away from the capital (click on map to enlarge).
+Though it is a long way from Nazareth in Galilee, the pregnant but husbandless Mary may have been sent there, or to a nearby village, to visit her protective, shrewd cousin Elizabeth, whose husband was a priest of the Temple.

-Notice also Bethany, an easy walk across a valley to Jerusalem.
-It was in this village that Jesus spent time with his friends Mary and Martha, and their brother Lazarus.
+- Bethany, an easy walk across a valley to Jerusalem.
+It was in this village that Jesus spent time with his friends, the two sisters Mary and Martha, and their brother Lazarus.